Satisfactory Academic Progress

 Quantitative progress will be evaluated at the end of each term.
 Any student not successfully completing 66.5% of the cumulative credit hours attempted shall be placed on financial aid warning during the next term they attend, consecutive or otherwise.
 The student will be notified of his/her warning status in writing by the Financial Aid Office and may receive financial aid during the warning term of enrollment.
 If the student is not back within acceptable standards by the end of the warning term, he/she will be placed on financial aid suspension and all aid will be terminated until he/she has successfully completed 66.5% of the classes being attempted.

-Students who are required to take developmental courses, as determined by placement testing, may receive financial aid for up to 30 attempted credit hours of developmental course work.
-Once a student has attempted the maximum 30 credit hours, developmental credit hours will no longer be included when calculating the student’s enrollment status.
-Grades earned in developmental courses will be included in calculating the financial aid grade point average for financial aid purposes.
-Developmental course work is not included in the Maximum Timeframe or Progression calculation.
+Students who are required to take academic development courses, as determined by placement testing, may receive financial aid for up to 30 attempted credit hours of academic development course work.
+Once a student has attempted the maximum 30 credit hours, academic development credit hours will no longer be included when calculating the student’s enrollment status.
+Grades earned in academic development courses will be included in calculating the financial aid grade point average for financial aid purposes.
+Academic development course work is not included in the Maximum Timeframe or Progression calculation.

 Effects of Previous Credits